telerik/xaml-docs/controls/radchart/how-to/howto-filter-radchart-using-the-gridviews-compositefilterdescriptor.md

 ---
 title: Filter RadChart Using The GridView's CompositeFilterDescriptor
 page_title: Filter RadChart Using The GridView's CompositeFilterDescriptor
-description: Check our "Filter RadChart Using The GridView's CompositeFilterDescriptor" documentation article for the RadChart WPF control.
+description: Check our &quot;Filter RadChart Using The GridView's CompositeFilterDescriptor&quot; documentation article for the RadChart WPF control.
 slug: radchart-howto-filter-radchart-using-the-gridviews-compositefilterdescriptor
 tags: filter,radchart,using,the,gridview's,compositefilterdescriptor
 published: True